 A popular ecotourism destination, Costa Rica’s capital is a great base for exploring the breathtaking rainforests, beaches and volcanoes.

-Zipline canopy tours start at about $50, or spend your days wandering the rich waterfall trails of the national parks.
+You take a zipline canopy tour, with prices starting at $54, or spend your days wandering the rich waterfall trails of the national parks.
 For an average cost of $49 per day, you can make this dream trip a reality.

 Thailand’s not the ultra-affordable backpacker destination it once was, but that’s only because its popularity continues to grow.